aswarth123/aswarth123.github.io/index.md

 ## FUTURE PLANS
    *My intrest is to work on deep learning which is a part of machine learning and do some projects in that.
-And before planning further I decided to explore the things and then decide in which field I am the most interested in.Like this I will be exploring and will finally choose the thing which I like the most.*
+And before planning further I decided to explore the things and then decide in which field I am the most interested in.Like this I will be exploring all the areas and will finally choose the area which I like the most.*